First-Time Freshmen

 Students who have taken the TASC, GED or HiSET after their anticipated high school graduation date should submit the freshman application for admission and contact the State Department of Education to request that TASC, GED or HiSET scores be mailed to the WVU Office of Admissions.

-TASC as Credit Recovery for High School Students in the State of West Virginia
+HiSET as Credit Recovery for High School Students in the State of West Virginia

 The Options Pathway Programs offered to students in the state of West Virginia are not guaranteed to meet WVU’s requirements for admission to the Morgantown campus.

-- WVU stipulates that students meet 9-12 grade core curriculum requirements to be admissible to the Morgantown campus.
+• WVU stipulates that students meet 9-12 grade core curriculum requirements to be admissible to the Morgantown campus.
 Applicants who do not meet the 9-12 grade core requirements will be referred to a divisional campus within the WVU system, or ineligible for admission.

-- Students enrolled in the Options Pathway (formerly Option 1) or the HSEA Opportunity (formerly Option 3) are strongly encouraged to work with the Office of Admissions in advance to ensure that application requirements are met.
+• Students enrolled in the Options Pathway (formerly Option 1) or the HSEA Opportunity (formerly Option 3) are strongly encouraged to work with the Office of Admissions in advance to ensure that application requirements are met.
 Applicants must submit a personal statement explaining their motivation for enrolling in the program.
 Test optional applicants will be considered.
-However, it is highly recommended that students submit an ACT or SAT score.
+However, it is highly recommended that you submit an ACT or SAT score.

 Your high school must use the same guidelines for issuing grades as with other credit recovery programs.
 If using TASC or GED score ranges, WVU will convert to a letter grade using the scale below.
 Official standardized test scores, ACT and/or SAT, are also required.